ahmetrifaioglu/drug_response_pred/README.md

 **Note: **
-- The aim here is not to provide an accurate drug/compound specific to a disease.
-Here the aim is to show how to create a predictive model to infer the activate compounds against a disease.
+- The aim of this work is not to provide an accurate drug/compound specific to a disease.
+Here, the aim is to show how to create a predictive model to infer the activate compounds against a disease, which resources can be used and how a basic design could be.

-- The model uses all the drug-target interaction associated with the provided list of genes without taking into account the target information.
+- There are several ways to improve the pipeline proposed here:
    - This method can be further improved by considering the target gene or by creating a pairwise input machilne learning model so that the the target The model should also be aware of the genes so the features of the genes can also be used. information is also incorporated.

    - Since in majority of cases only the hihgly bioactive ocmpounds are reported against target, there are biases in predictive models.
 Therefore, a well-defined sampling techniques should be applied before creating the final model based on the distributin of the data.
-   b.
-Functional Analysis:
+   - Functional Analysis:
      - Perform functional analysis on the prioritized gene lists using open source tools such as Gene Ontology (GO) enrichment analysis, pathway analysis, or network analysis.
       - Identify enriched biological processes, molecular functions, or pathways associated with the prioritized genes, providing insights into the disease mechanism.